Endava/cats/docs/advanced-topics/dynamic-values.md

 ---
 sidebar_position: 5
+description: How to supply dynamic values in CATS configuration
 ---

 # Dynamic Values
 The following configuration files: `SecurityFuzzer` file, `FunctionalFuzzer` file and `--refData` support setting dynamic values.
 For now **the support only exists** for `java.time.*` and `org.apache.commons.lang3.*`, but more types will be added in the future.

 Let's suppose you have a date/date-time field, and you want to set it to 10 days from now.
-You can do this by setting this as a value `T(java.time.OffsetDateTime).now().plusDays(10)`.
+You can do this using `T(java.time.OffsetDateTime).now().plusDays(10)`.
 This will return an ISO compliant time in UTC format.

-A `FunctionalFuzzer` using this can look like:
+This is `FunctionalFuzzer` file using the above dynamic value:
 ```yaml
 /path:
     testNumber: